Nidhi-says/Module-1/1B DATA TYPES- PRINTING INTEGER LITERALS.md

 ## ALGORITHM
 1. Begin the program.
-2. Read string and integer input from the user.
+2. Read string and integer input values from the user.
 3. Use the `print()` function to display the values.
 4. Terminate the program.